 the index of the first audio bus on this server which is not used by the input and output hardware.

-number of failed pings (attempts to contact server process) before server is considered dead.
+Number of failed pings (attempts to contact server process) before server is considered dead.
+Default value is 5.